genesiscommunitysuccess/docs/docs/01_getting-started/02_prerequisites/01_hardware-and-software.md

 id: hardware-and-software
 ---

-To develop Genesis applications, you need to access on-premise workstations through remote technologies like Citrix, VMware etc.

-This page gives you the hardware and software requirements.
+This page gives you the hardware and software requirement you need in order to run a development workstation for the Genesis low-code platform.
 It also give you instructions on accessing the Genesis repository and configuring the Genesis packages.

 ## Recommended hardware and operating system